therealansh/fxlang-book/src/fxlang.md

 # The f(x)lang Programming Language

-Welcome to _The Awesome fxlang Book_, an introductory book about fxlang.
-The fxlang helps you write faster, more reliable software High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
+Welcome to _The Awesome fxlang Book_, an introductory book about fxlang(called `f of x`).`f(x)` helps you write faster, more reliable software High-level ergonomics and low-level control are often at odds in programming language design; f(x) challenges that conflict.
 Through balancing powerful technical capacity and a great developer experience, fxlang gives you the option to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.

 ## Who fxlang is for?